NCEMS/energetic-origins-of-PPI-connectivity/README.md

 `.run_pipeline.sh config-files/s288c.config`

+If you would like to run a specific pipeline step in isolation, you can use a command like:

+`snakemake --snakefile /snakefile/path/Snakefile --configfile /configfile/path/config.config --use-conda --conda-frontend conda -c all`

+in which you must replace `/snakefile/path/Snakefile` and `/configfile/path/config.config` with correct relative paths.
+For example, from the main repo working directory we could run pipeline step 8 in isolation with the command:

+`snakemake --snakefile 8-protein-half-life/Snakefile --configfile config-files/s288c.config --use-conda --conda-frontend conda -c all`

 #### 0-download-inputs

 Downloads the required input data (e.g., protein ORF sequences, ESM-IF weights, etc.) and extracts AlphaFold2 structure sequences.